aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   ```

 2. After the prior deployment is successful, you can now remove the table from your CDK code and
 deploy again.
-Since the retention policy is set to `RETAIN`, this would just disassociate the
+Since the retention policy is set to `RETAIN`, this will just disassociate the
 resource from your CloudFormation stack.
 3. Once prior deployment is successful, you can now import the existing table as a GlobalTable in
 your CDK code.
 You can do this by using `from` methods like, `fromTableArn`, `fromTableName` or